LazoCoder/Tetris/README.md

 ![alt tag](gifs/Tetris.gif)

-When the user loses, the program exits and the final score is printed to the terminal.
+When the player loses, the program exits and the final score is printed to the terminal.